EU to sue Netherlands, Portugal, 3 others on telecom rules

 The other countries are Belgium, Poland and Slovenia, the official said, declining to be identified because of the sensitivity of the matter.
 The Commission is due to announce its decision to take legal action on Thursday.

-The EU executive finalised the rules in 2009, giving the 27 countries in the European Union until May 25 last year to adopt them in national laws.
+The EU executive finalized the rules in 2009, giving the 27 countries in the European Union until May 25 last year to adopt them in national laws.

 A key element of the new regulations is the “cookie” reform requiring EU authorities to obtain users’ consent to allow the storage of cookies, which are small files used by Web browsers to track usage patterns.